Marcus-Forte/moptimizer_0/README.md

-# Moptimizer - A C++ Non linear optimization library.
+# Moptimizer - A C++ Non linear optimization library

+This library is a _simple_ non-linear optimization library.
+It was initially made to learn and experiment non-linear programming but can be useful for simple purposes.

-# Architectural Overview
+## Architectural Overview

 ## Usage

-# Roadmap
+## Roadmap
 - Make use of Manifold Space parameters
-- GPU programming
+- GPU programming (CUDA + Thrust)